• What is an accountant?

 Accountants are financial whizzes who make sure that businesses keep track of their money and pay their taxes.
 Accountants work for all kinds of people, from individuals to big corporate companies.
-They are also business experts and can give advice on how to shape up your finances.
+As well as doing the accounts, they help decision-makers make key business decisions.
+They also give advice on how to shape up your finances.
 Learn more about what accountants do in this article.

 There are stacks of accountancy jobs to choose from, including: